jan-bogaerts/mark/src/markdownCode.md

     - addTextFragment(fragment, index): if index is at end of the text-fragments list, add to list, otherwise insert the fragment at the specified position in the text-fragments list. raise the fragment-inserted event.
     - markOutOfDate(fragment): fragment.isOutOfDate = true, raise the event fragment-out-of-date, param = fragment.key
     - markUpToDate(fragment, transformer): called when a transformer has updated the result for the fragment. do:
+      - decrement fragment.buildCount
-      - fragment.isBuilding = false,
+      - fragment.isBuilding = fragment.buildcount <= 0,
       - if not fragment.outOfDateTransformers?.length > 0: [...CybertronService.transformers]
       - fragment.outOfDateTransformers.remove(transformer)
-      - if fragment.outOfDateTransformers.length = 0: fragment.isOutOfDate = false
+      - if fragment.outOfDateTransformers.length = 0:
+        - fragment.isOutOfDate = false
         - raise the event fragment-up-to-date, param = fragment.key
+      - otherwise, raise the event 'fragment-building', params: fragment & transformer cause the state has changed for transformers, let them update
-    - markIsBuilding(fragment, transformer): called to indicate that a fragment is being built. do: fragment.isBuilding = true, raise the event 'fragment-building, param {fragment: fragment, transformer: transformer}
+    - markIsBuilding(fragment, transformer): called to indicate that a fragment is being built. do:
+      - fragment.isBuilding = true
+      - fragment.buildCount = (fragment.buildCount || 0) + 1
+      - raise the event 'fragment-building, param {fragment: fragment, transformer: transformer}
     - getFragment(key): search for the text-fragment with the specified key and return it: `return this.textFragments.find(t => t.key == key)`
     - tryAddToOutOfDate(key, transformer):
       ```python